 You probably relegate your peak cap to Saturdays spent at home, but this summer’s peak has had a makeover worthy of Netflix.
 Remove the baseball team logo and tri-tone design, and you have a preppy addition to your bright cotton outfits.
 It’s true—baseball caps can be trendy and have no connection to baseball.
 Look for a rough cotton weave in neutral hues.

 Fashion is enjoying a bold season, and you can be forgiven for feeling a little overwhelmed.
 Donning this year’s trends certainly demands a courageous spirit and a fun-loving soul.
 Few seasons bring this much playfulness to the fashion shelves, and that’s no accident.
 Fashion always balances the challenges of daily life, and 2020 hasn’t brought the world much joyfulness.
-Designers have brought the world something to celebrate, and it needs to be approached with what-the-hell attitude and an impish grin.
+Designers have brought the world something to celebrate, and it needs to be approached with a what-the-hell attitude and an impish grin.
 Go on.
 You can do it.